 I am unashamed to be ashamed of my country right now.

 We’re an embarrassment to the world and Friday’s shooting just proved it with the death of Sabika Sheikh.
 Completely missing after this shooting is our usual shock and outrage, and the reasons are simple: Nobody is shocked.
 Nobody is really outraged.
 If people feel anything, it’s resignation and they shake their heads in sadness.
 Everybody has become numb.
 Everybody has ‘been there and done that’.
 Everybody has previously invested their emotions – time and time again — and has lost the farm in the process.
 Everybody knows by now just what will happen — Nothing.
 The NRA will eventually release a cloud of flatulence and the politicians will line up to inhale it… then they’ll tell everyone it smells good.
 Good enough for America.
 Everybody is resigned to this reality we call ‘Life In America.’
 The situation is played out and experienced so often it’s now a ‘given’ that it’s hopeless.
-The NRA and their supporters will blame everything but the adoration of guns, which exists in The United States of America.
+The NRA and their supporters will blame everything but the adoration of guns, which exists in The United States of America and which thrives like weeds consuming an otherwise beautiful garden.

 There’s not the slightest doubt we have a gun culture here in the USA which values the enjoyment of shooting bullets through barrels more than it values the sanctity of human life.
 Let’s not litter this pasture with pasture pies: It’s all because they enjoy guns and don’t want to give up their ‘hobby’.
 They know it and we know it.